dannyjknights/vault-backed-dynamic-credentials/README.md

 ### spoke

 Deploys a spoke virtual network and peers it to the hub.
 Consumes hub outputs using the `tfe_outputs` data source.

+### azure-sentinel-policies

+Three basic Sentinel policies are created to:

+- Require all resources come from a Private Module Registry
+- Restrict the dates that applies can be made
+- Restrict inbound source IP addresses

 ## Prerequisites